Sacramento Motorcycle Accident Lawyers

 Motorcycles are difficult to see in the roadway because they are smaller and less well-lit than passenger vehicles.
 If a driver is impaired, it could be even more difficult for them to see a motorcycle rider, and serious injuries are likely to result.
 It is important to hold these drivers accountable for their actions.

 Even if the driver just took a prescription medication as directed, it might not be safe for them to drive.
 This is why these medications come with warnings.
-Our Sacramento motorcycle accident lawyers know how to prove all types of impairment.
+Our Sacramento motorcycle accident lawyers have experience evaluating cases involving various types of impairment.

 Distracted driving has become a major problem in recent years.
 NHTSA estimates that over three thousand victims were killed by distracted drivers across the United States in 2019.
 Drivers have always been distracted by the radio, eating and drinking, pets and children, and their cargo.

-Motorcycle riders are entitled to ride a bike that is safe.
+Motorcycle riders have the right to ride a safe bike.
 If a bike is sold with dangerous defects, the manufacturer can be held liable for any injuries in an accident caused by the defective motorcycle.
 This is the reason why manufacturers will voluntarily pay for costly recalls: it is less expensive to recall the part than to pay hundreds of personal injury claims and possibly even wrongful death lawsuits.

 There are hundreds of individual parts and systems within a motorcycle.
-Our experienced Sacramento motorcycle accident lawyers know how to prove what went wrong and how the motorcycle was defective.
-We work with experts to resolve the technical issues involved in motorcycle cases to be sure that you get the compensation you are owed.
+Our experienced Sacramento motorcycle accident lawyers can collaborate with other professionals to investigate the cause of the accident and determine if the bike was defective.
+We work with experts to resolve the technical issues involved in motorcycle cases to be sure that you get the compensation you may be able to pursue.

 Uneven road surfaces can cause a driver to lose control of any vehicle.
 This is particularly problematic for motorcycle riders: unlike passenger vehicles, a motorcycle has no stability systems, and a rider must maintain physical control of the bike at all times.
 Potholes, trenches, salt damage, and poor construction work can all leave a roadway in a dangerous condition.